-Contract items of work designated by the contractor to be awarded to DBEs shall be performed by the designated DBE or a Department-approved DBE substitute.
-DBE contract work items shall not be performed by the contractor, or a non-DBE subcontractor without prior approval by BECO.
+Contract items of work designated by the contractor to be awarded to DBEs shall be performed by the designated DBE or a LPA/Subrecipient, with BECO concurrence, approved DBE substitute.
+DBE contract work items shall not be performed by the contractor, or a non-DBE subcontractor without prior approval by the LPA/Subrecipient, with BECO concurrence.
 The DBE must perform a commercially useful function; that is, the DBE must manage, perform, and supervise a distinct element of work.